-The 2011 documentary film, “The Pruitt-Igoe Myth,” documents the rapid rise and fall of a housing complex in St. Lous that became a symbol for the failure of public housing policy in the late 20th century.
-The film tackles the stigmas attached to Pruitt-Igoe as a symbol black poverty and black crime.
-The black population of these apartment complexes were demonized, unfairly, according to the film, as was the larger social project of public housing for low-income and minority communities in urban settings.
+The 2011 documentary film “The Pruitt-Igoe Myth” documents the rapid rise and fall of a housing complex in St. Louis that became a symbol for the failure of public housing policy and community disinvestment in the late 20th century.
+The film tackles the stigmas attached to Pruitt-Igoe as a symbol of poverty and crime.
+The Black Americans living in the Pruitt-Igoe apartment complexes were demonized, unfairly, according to the film, as was the larger social project of public housing for low-income and communities of color in urban settings.

 This course is approved for 1 AICP CM credit